EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Experimental Results

 \subsection{Cross-subject leave-one-subject-out cross-validation results with incomplete labels}

 Table \ref{tab:seedsemicompare} reports the experimental results on the SEED database, in a comparison with the existing popular machine learning or deep learning methods.
-The results show that the proposed EEGMatch achieves superior performance compared to the other models under different incomplete labels conditions, where the average model performance across $N=3, 6, 9, 12$ is 91.35$\pm$07.03.
-Compared to the best results in the literature, the average performance enhancement under different $N$ values is 6.89\%.
+The results show that the proposed EEGMatch achieves superior performance compared to the other models under different incomplete label conditions, where the average model performance across $N=3, 6, 9, 12$ is 91.35$\pm$07.03.
+Compared to the performance achieved by the best competitor in the literature (DDC\cite{DDC2014}: 85.46$\pm$08.34), the average performance enhancement under different $N$ values is 5.89\%.
 It demonstrates that, even with only a few labeled data (when $N$ is small), EEGMatch still can well utilize both the labeled source data ($\mathbb{S}$) and the unlabeled source data ($\mathbb{U}$) to enhance the model generalization ability and reach a satisfying emotion recognition performance in the target domain ($\mathbb{T}$).

-The experimental results on the SEED-IV database under different incomplete label conditions are reported in Table \ref{tab:seedivsemicompare}, which also shows the superiority of the proposed EEGMatch on the semi-supervised cross-subject emotion recognition task, where the average model performance across $N=4, 8, 12, 16, 20$ is 65.53$\pm$08.31.
-Compared to the best results in the literature, the average performance enhancement under different $N$ values is 1.44\%.
-On the other hand, the improvement of the experimental performance on the SEED-IV database is less obvious than that on the SEED database.
-One possible reason is that more emotion classes in the SEED-IV database would make the predicted pseudo labels ($\hat{Y}_{u}$) more unstable.
+The experimental results on the SEED-IV and SEED-V databases under different incomplete label conditions are reported in Table \ref{tab:seedivsemicompare} and Table \ref{tab:seedvsemicompare}, which also show the superiority of the proposed EEGMatch on the semi-supervised cross-subject emotion recognition task.
+Specifically, the average model performance on the SEED-IV database across $N=4, 8, 12, 16, 20$ is 65.53$\pm$08.31.
+In addition, the average model performance on the SEED-V database across $N=5, 15$ is 62.75$\pm$09.02.
+Compared to the best results in the literature, the average performance enhancement under different $N$ values is 0.93\% for the SEED-IV database (DDC\cite{DDC2014}: 64.60$\pm$08.82) and 0.28\% for the SEED-V database (DDC\cite{DDC2014}: 62.47$\pm$08.25).
+On the other hand, the improvement of the experimental performance on the two databases is less obvious than that on the SEED database.
+One possible reason is that more emotion classes in the databases would make the predicted pseudo labels ($\hat{Y}_{u}$) more unstable.